-It’s important to note that no LPN program can be fully online given the in-person clinical requirements.
-That said, some LPN programs in New York have started using a hybrid model where students can complete theory-based classes via distance learning.
-The Antoinette Marchese Clancy School of Nursing at Genesee Community College provides this option.
+Given the in-person clinical practice requirements, it’s important to note that no LPN programs can be completed fully online.
+That said, some LPN programs in New York have begun offering their programs in a hybrid format in which students complete theory-based classes via distance learning.
+The Antoinette Marchese Clancy School of Nursing at Genesee Community College, for example, provides this option.

-When completing online classes, you may be able to watch lectures and complete assignments at times that work for your schedule.
+When completing online classes, you may be able to watch lectures and complete assignments at times that work best for your schedule.
 Once all classes are completed, you will complete clinical requirements both on campus and at local medical facilities near the school.
-Check with the program administrator to learn about details.
+Check with the program administrator for details.

 Common Questions About Online LPN Programs in New York

-Will earning my credential from an online LPN program in New York impact my ability to get certified or licensed?
+Will earning my degree from an online LPN program in New York impact my ability to get certified or licensed?

 As long as you attend an LPN program that is accredited and approved by the New York State Education Department, it does not matter whether you complete it in-person or online.
 With that in mind, the single most important thing you can do is make sure any program you consider has state approval.